SpawnCampGames/Useful-Scripts/README.md

-# usefulscripts
+# useful-scripts
-collection of useful cs scripts for unity
+A collection of useful cSharp scripts for Unity.